MultiCoinCasino Price Hits $0.0100 on Major Exchanges (MCC)

-MultiCoinCasino (CURRENCY:MCC) traded 0.1% lower against the US dollar during the one day period ending at 7:00 AM Eastern on July 4th.
-MultiCoinCasino has a total market capitalization of $48,231.86 and approximately $39.00 worth of MultiCoinCasino was traded on exchanges in the last 24 hours.
-One MultiCoinCasino coin can now be purchased for $0.0100 or 0.00000028 BTC on popular cryptocurrency exchanges.
-During the last week, MultiCoinCasino has traded down 0.2% against the US dollar.
+MultiCoinCasino (CURRENCY:MCC) traded 0% higher against the dollar during the twenty-four hour period ending at 22:00 PM Eastern on July 4th.
+One MultiCoinCasino coin can now be bought for approximately $0.0100 or 0.00000029 BTC on exchanges.
+MultiCoinCasino has a total market capitalization of $48,262.34 and $37.00 worth of MultiCoinCasino was traded on exchanges in the last day.
+During the last seven days, MultiCoinCasino has traded 0% lower against the dollar.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.